fpieper/fpstaking/docs/validator_guide.md

 (Grafana Agent behaves like having a built-in Promotheus).
 You should now have a working monitoring of your system load pushed to Grafana Cloud.

-Hint: the monitoring section is work in progress, because the new metrics API will change things a bit.

 ## Extending Grafana Agent Config
 Add the `scrape_configs` configuration to `etc/grafana-agent.yaml`:
 ```